LCM GMAT

-This blog notes down all key concepts to remember to be able to use the GMAT Least Common Multiple and Highest Common Factor for problem-solving.
+This blog notes down all key concepts to remember to be able to use the LCM aka Least Common Multiples and Highest Common Factor for problem-solving questions in GMAT.
 Many GMAT Data Sufficiency problems will need the know-how of the number properties so we can infer if sufficient information is available or not.

 Least Common Multiple Definition